SDM-TIB/InterpretME/README.md

 This repository uses submodules, run `git clone --recurse-submodules git@github.com:SDM-TIB/InterpretME.git` to clone the repository including the submodules.

-## The InterpretME Ontology
-The ontology used to describe the metadata traced by InterpretMe can be explored in an instance of (WebVOWL)[http://ontology.tib.eu/InterpretME/visualization].

 ## Building the Docker image
 If you want to build the Docker image yourself instead of pulling it from DockerHub, simply run: `docker build . -t sdmtib/interpretme:latest`

-## Table specifying Classes and its Mapping rules
+## The InterpretME Ontology
+The ontology used to describe the metadata traced by InterpretMe can be explored in an instance of [WebVOWL](http://ontology.tib.eu/InterpretME/visualization).
+The table below describes the number of mapping rules per class.
 | Class | MappingRules |
 | ------ | ------ |
 | http://interpretme.org/vocab/SHACLValidation | 8 |